Libyan Sibyl

 The Greeks say she was the daughter of Lamia – a daughter of Poseidon – and Zeus.
 Euripides mentions the Libyan Sibyl in the prologue of the Lamia.
-The Greeks further state that she was the first woman to chant oracles, she lived most of her life in Samos, and that the name Sibyl was given her by the Libyans.
+The Greeks further state that she was the first woman to chant oracles; that she lived most of her life in Samos; and that the name Sibyl was given her by the Libyans.

 Serapion, in his epic verses, says that the Sibyl, even when dead, ceased not from divination.
-And he writes that what proceeded from her into the air after her death was what gave oracular utterances in voices and omens; and on her body being changed into earth, and the grass as natural growing out of it, whatever beasts happening to be in that place fed on it exhibited to men an accurate knowledge of futurity by their entrails.
-He thinks also, that the face seen in the moon is her soul.
+He writes that what proceeded from her into the air after her death was what gave oracular utterances in voices and omens; and on her body being changed into earth, and the grass as natural growing out of it, whatever beasts happening to be in that place fed on it exhibited to men an accurate knowledge of futurity by their entrails.
+He also thinks that the face seen in the moon is her soul.

-Plutarch tells the story that Alexander the Great, after founding Alexandria, marched to Siwa Oasis where the sibyl is said to have confirmed him as both a divine personage and the legitimate Pharaoh of Egypt.
+Plutarch tells the story that Alexander the Great, after founding Alexandria, marched to Siwa Oasis where the Sibyl is said to have confirmed him as both a divine personage and the legitimate Pharaoh of Egypt.